ijemmao/ijemmao.me/src/projects/college-pulse.md

 [Pulse](https://collegepulse.com/) was the first project that I worked with title Full Stack Web Engineer.
-This was during the time I was a membor of the [DALI Lab](https://dali.dartmouth.edu) at [Dartmouth College](https://dartmouth.edu).
+This was during the time I was a member of the [DALI Lab](https://dali.dartmouth.edu) at [Dartmouth College](https://dartmouth.edu).

 ## Anonymous Surveys
-[Terren Klein](https://www.linkedin.com/in/terrenklein/) was the mind behind the idea of collecting college students' opinions by creating an anonymous survey/data-collection platforms.
+[Terren Klein](https://www.linkedin.com/in/terrenklein/) was the mind behind creating the idea of collecting college students' opinions by creating an anonymous survey/data-collection platforms.
 At the time, I was a rising junior that wanted to get more hands-on experience in the world of web development.
 So through the DALI